PlutoLang/Pluto/README.md

 ## QoL Improvements
 These are modifications that don't really add something new, but improve existing behavior.

+### Excessive Iteration Prevention
+This is an optional, but fairly simple heuristic that limits the amount of backward-jumps performed prior to a forward-jump, which applies to loops.
+Every backward-jump is usually a new iteration, and forward jumps are usually escaping statements.
+Taking advantage of this circumstance, Pluto can bottleneck the amount of backward-jumps permitted to avoid excessive iterations — which are usually problematic for blocking game threads — and prevent the operation of infinite loops, or loops which may crash the game thread.

+This supports a statically-defined bottleneck — `MAX_LOOP_ITERATIONS` in `luaconf.h` — which defines the amount of permitted iterations.
+This also supports hooking the `OP_CALL` opcode, and preventing loop termination if a certain function is called.
+This was implemented because game threads usually force users to call some sort of `yield` mechanism to prevent a crash — `FUNCTION_NAME_TO_HOOK` in `luaconf.h` — but, the function must be avalible in the Pluto runtime. `ERROR_FOR_PREVENTION` can also be enabled to throw a runtime error during exception, otherwise Pluto will simply break out of the loop.

 ### Syntax Errors
 Certain syntax errors now have more descriptive error messages.
 For example:
 ```lua